kingaa/kingaa.github.io/_posts/2015-07-20-random_seed_changes.md

 ---
 date: 20 Jul 2015
-title: changes to the way certain functions manipulate the RNG seed
+title: Changes to the way certain functions manipulate the RNG seed
 layout: pomp
 ---